BibleTools

 Longsuffering

 God's patience delays His wrath, allowing time for good to occur.
-We should also note the other qualities patience is combined with in these last two references.
+We should also note the other qualities patience is combined with here and in Exodus 34:6.
 In combination with patience, the qualities of grace, mercy, lovingkindness, goodness, and truth allow God to work with people so they can remain alive and eventually transform into His image.
 If God struck out at people just as short-fused humans frequently do, no one would be alive today.
 Jonah, in a typically human reaction, wanted God to wipe the sinners of Nineveh, Israel's enemy, off the face of the earth!

 Nineveh was undoubtedly just as full of sinners as Israel.
 But God, bearing patiently with them in their ignorance, sent Jonah to proclaim His warning message to them: Destruction would fall on them in forty days.
 They, however, believed the message, proclaimed a fast, prayed mightily to God, repented, and turned from their evil ways.
 Their repentance may not have been Davidic, but under the circumstances God was pleased.